School of Public Health

 The Department of Health Policy, Management & Behavior at the School of Public Health is currently developing exciting joint study opportunities for undergraduate economics, sociology, and psychology majors.
 Undergraduates majoring in these areas are encouraged to contact Health Policy, Management & Behavior at (518) 402-0333 for more information.

-The following undergraduate course offered by the School of Public Health is considered a "liberal arts and sciences" course for the purposes of meeting B.A. and B.S. degree requirements.
+The undergraduate course H Sph 101 offered by the School of Public Health is considered a "liberal arts and sciences" course for the purposes of meeting B.A. and B.S. degree requirements.

 Courses in the School of Public Health are preceded by the school's letter H.